rubynettes/rubynettes/exercises/pine-tutorial/chapter 09/05-game-of-life.md

 ## Description

-In Game of Life, we have a two dimensional grid with cells, and with each step in the game, we create a new grid with cells.
+In Game of Life, we have a two dimensional grid with cells.
+With each step in the game, we create a new grid with an equal amount of cells.

-### Grid and Cells
+### A Grid made up of Cells

-Game of Life takes place on a two dimensional (MxN) grid.
+Game of Life is mapped onto a two dimensional (MxN) grid.
+For example, it can take place on a grid of 10 by 10 cells.

-On each place on the grid is a cell.
+On each grid position is a cell.
 Each cell is either dead or live.

 ![Example grid](https://upload.wikimedia.org/wikipedia/commons/thumb/f/f4/Game_of_life_loaf.svg/98px-Game_of_life_loaf.svg.png)